Badgerati/Pode.Web/docs/index.md

 }
 ```

-And this will render a page that looks as follows:
+This will render a page that looks as follows:

 ![quick_look](./images/quick_look.png)